 Speaking of humps, it is the second signature of a proper cake other than the scallop shell appearance of the front.
 As these French lemon madeleines bake they will rise and rise until a hump forms in the center.
 This is good and something you should want to happen.
 Bake your madeleines in the oven for around 12 minutes, or a little less if you don’t like crisp edges.

-After pulling these lemon madeleines from the oven let them rest in the pan on the counter for about a minute, then pop them out or invert your pan onto a wire rack (or cutting board if you’re disorganized like me) to cool.
+After pulling these lemon madeleines from the oven let them rest in the pan on the counter for about a minute, then pop them out or invert your pan onto a wire rack to cool.
 However, this cooling step is really optional as I find madeleines to be the best right out of the oven when they are nice and hot.
 Just give them a dusting of powdered sugar and go to town like the animal you are.